splunk/public-o11y-docs/sp-oncall/spoc-integrations/splunking-victorops-data.rst

 Collector <https://docs.splunk.com/Documentation/Splunk/9.0.5/Data/UsetheHTTPEventCollector>`__
 (HEC) depending upon your deployment a heavy forwarder may also be needed.
-To ensure communication from Splunk On-Call to Splunk, Splunk On-Call’s range of IP addresses should be whitelisted.
+To ensure communication from Splunk On-Call to Splunk, Splunk On-Call's range of IP addresses should be whitelisted.

-*Tip: When setting up the HEC in Splunk, create a new Source Type for the type of data that you’re sending in.
+*Tip: When setting up the HEC in Splunk, create a new Source Type for the type of data that you're sending in.
 This allows for you to send in and keep track of multiple different types of OnCall data like chats, incident action logs, different teams incidents, etc.*